Law Office of Michelle Ball advocacy,Alternatives,Discipline,Discipline hearings,Ed 48900s Alternatives To School Expulsions Are Sometimes Required

 …or practically anything within legal bounds to address the alleged student offense.

-If the student is accused of something more minor, such as receiving stolen items, smoking, swearing habitually, or other act which shows no future physical threat, a parent can argue the student will not present a continuing danger were the student to return to school and can defeat an expulsion recommendation.
+If the student is accused of something more minor, such as receiving stolen items, smoking, swearing habitually, or other act which shows no future physical threat, a parent can argue the student will not present a continuing danger were the student to return to school.
+This could defeat an expulsion recommendation.

 What if the School Does Not Prove Other Means or Dangerousness?